 - How does your brand affect your business?

 - How does your brand connect with your customers?

 - How strong is it against your competitors?

-By getting these answers, you can better understand if your brand is thriving or ailing.
+You can better understand whether your brand is thriving or ailing by getting these answers.
 Your task as a marketer, online reputation manager, or PR specialist is to detect and solve issues before they’re fatal.